Skip to main content

 mechanical olive tree shake

 Using the first 3 harvesting methods, the olives fall into ‘reti’ (nets) previously placed around the tree.
-Once all the olives are fall off, the nets are taken and emptied in open crates or jute sacks.
+Once all the olives have fallen off, the nets are taken and emptied in open crates or jute sacks.
 In this way, the olives can ‘breathe’ and prevent fermentation.
+Inevitably, together with the olives, there are going to be leaves and twigs in the nest, which must be removed before extracting the oil.

 hand olive harvest italy